labs14-travel-website/frontend/README.md

     *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
     *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard
-    *  REACT_APP_databaseURL - in the Firebase dashboard
-    *  REACT_APP_projectID - in the Firebase dashboard
-    *  REACT_APP_storageBucket - in the Firebase dashboard
-    *  REACT_APP_messagingSenderId - in the Firebase dashboard
-    *  REACT_APP_stripe_API - this is your public Stripe API key, generated in the Stripe dashboard
-    *  REACT_APP_backendURL - optional for your local development server
-    *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
-    *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products

 # Content Licenses